 Threats and Contaminants

 Abandoned bulk chemicals and surface impoundments used for collecting electroplating wastewater contained contaminated sediments and sludges.
 These sediments and sludges contained elevated concentrations of metals including cadmium, chromium and zinc and were addressed during earlier removal actions.

 Onsite groundwater and soil are contaminated with chlorinated VOCs and perchlorate, a compound associated with munitions manufacturing.
 Several residential wells located near the Site are also contaminated with VOCs.
 EPA maintains treatment systems on impacted well to provide residents with safe drinking water.
 As a component of this maintenance, the impacted wells are sampled on a quarterly basis.
-EPA installed vapor intrusion mitigation systems at two residences in 2012 to address vapor intrusion from contaminated groundwater.
-Operation and maintenance of the systems will be performed by EPA on a routine basis.
+Residences known to be impacted by contaminated groundwater are currently being evaluated for potential vapor intrusion concerns.
 No wells located on the Ordnance Products, Inc. property are utilized for drinking water purposes and a perimeter fence controls access to the Site and limits exposure to contaminated soil.

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.

 From 1988 to 1997, multiple Removal Actions were conducted by EPA and the former Site owners to remove hazardous materials such as MEC and drums, install treatment systems on residential wells, remove surface water and sludge from onsite impoundments, and install a groundwater extraction and treatment system.